aubreymoore/SUMMA21/README.md

 ## How I got interested in modeling population dynamics (0.5h)

 I first got interested in population dynamics models way back in the late 70s when I used a programmable calculator to play with the Lotka-Volterra model.
-Results from a simulated pesticide application were totally unexpected yet informative.
+Results from a simulated pesticide application were totally unexpected, yet informative.

 **Resources**